 In the 1950s, significant events occurred that advanced the science of nursing.
 The innovation of moving nursing education into universities began to become accepted.
-Through the work of the Western Interstate Commission for Higher Education (1957), nursing research began to be incorporated into graduate curricula, which provided a structure for the advancement of nursing science.
-Several nursing research centers, including the Institute of Research and Service in Nursing Education at Teachers College (1953), the American Nurses Foundation (1955), the Walter Reed Institute of Research (1957), and the National League for Nursing Research

-In the early 1900s, nursing research was primarily focused on education preparation. for Studies Service (1959), were established.
+Through the work of the Western Interstate Commission for Higher Education (1957), nursing research began to be incorporated into graduate curricula, which provided a structure for the advancement of nursing © Jones & Bartlett Learning, LLC.
+NOT FOR SALE OR DISTRIBUTION.

+science.
+Several nursing research centers, including the Institute of Research and Service in Nursing Education at Teachers College (1953), the American Nurses Foundation (1955), the Walter Reed Institute of Research (1957), and the National League for Nursing Research for Studies Service (1959), were established.
 The availability of funds from government and private foundations increased awards for nursing research grants and predoctoral fellowships.

-Also during the 1950s, the focus of nursing research shifted from nursing education to issues such as the role of the nurse in the healthcare setting and characteristics of the ideal nurse.
+During the 1950s, the focus of nursing research shifted from nursing education to issues such as the role of the nurse in the healthcare setting and characteristics that made the ideal nurse.
 Early nursing theories described the nurse-patient relationship (Peplau, 1952) and categorized nursing activity according to human needs (Henderson, 1966).
 To accommodate the growth of nursing science, journals were needed to disseminate findings.
 In response, Nursing Research (1952) and Nursing Outlook (1953) were published, and the Cumulative Index to Nursing Literature (CINL) became more prominent.

 The scholarly work done by nurses during the 1960s propelled nursing science to a new level.
 Nursing's major organizations began to call for a shift to research that focused on clinical problems and clinical outcomes.
-Nurse researchers began to develop grand nursing theories in an attempt to explain the relationships among nursing, health, persons, and environment (King, 1964, 1968; Levine, 1967; Orem, 1971; Rogers, 1963; Roy, 1971).
+Grand nursing theories began to develop in an attempt to explain the relationships among nursing, health, persons, and environment (King, 1964, 1968; Levine, 1967; Orem, 1971; Rogers, 1963; Roy, 1971).
 As in the evolution of any science, nursing began to conduct research to test these theories.
-Because of the volume of nursing scholarship, new avenues for dissemination of information became necessary.
+Because of the volume of nursing scholarship, it became necessary to have new avenues for dissemination of information.
 Conferences for the sole purpose of exposing nurses to theory and research were organized.
 For example, in 1965 the American Nurses Association began to sponsor nursing research conferences.
 Worldwide dissemination became possible with the addition of international journals, such as the International Journal of Nursing Research (1963), thus increasing the interest in nursing research.

 The hallmark of the 1970s and 1980s was the increased focus on the application of nursing research.
 The Lysaught Report (1970) confirmed that research focusing on clinical problems was essential but that research on nursing education was still indicated.
 It was recommended that findings from studies on nursing education be used to improve nursing curricula.
-During this era, the number of nurses with earned doctorates significantly increased as did the availability of funding for research fellowships.
+During this era, there was a significant increase in the number of nurses with earned doctorates and the availability of funding for research fellowships.
 The scholarship generated by these doctoral-prepared nurses increased the demand for additional journals.
-Journals, such as Advances in Nursing Science (1978), Research in Nursing and Health (1978), and Western Journal of Nursing Research (1979), contained nursing research reports and articles about theoretical and practice issues of nursing.
-In 1977, CINL expanded its scope to include allied health journals, thus changing its name to the Cumulative Index to Nursing and Allied Health Literature (CINAHL), which allowed individuals in other disciplines to be exposed to nursing research.
+Journals, such as Advances in Nursing Science (1978), Research in Nursing and Health (1978), and Western Journal of Nursing Research (1979), contained © Jones & Bartlett Learning, LLC.
+NOT FOR SALE OR DISTRIBUTION.

+nursing research reports and articles about theoretical and practice issues of nursing.
+In 1977, CINL expanded its scope to include allied health journals, thus changing its name to the Cumulative Index of Nursing and Allied Health Literature (CINAHL), which allowed individuals in other disciplines to be exposed to nursing research.